Skip to Content

 Instructions

-1. Mix together mustard, 1/2 tablespoon of olive oil, and balsamic vinegar.
+1. Mix together mustard, 1/2 tablespoon of olive oil, and the balsamic vinegar.

-2. Brush mushrooms with mixture and put in a plastic bag to marinate for at least an hour.
+2. Brush mushrooms with the mixture and put them in a plastic bag to marinate in the fridge for at least an hour.

 3. Preheat oven to 350 degrees.

-4. Sauté diced mushrooms, peppers, spring onion, Roma tomatoes, spinach, and garlic in a remaining 1/2 tablespoon of olive oil for about 5 minutes.
+4. Sauté diced Shitaki mushrooms, peppers, spring onion, Roma tomatoes, and garlic in a remaining 1/2 tablespoon of olive oil for about 5 minutes.

-5. Add a splash of white wine of your choice and continue to cook till the spinach is wilted.
+5. Add a splash of white wine of your choice, stir in the spinach, and continue to cook until the spinach is wilted.

-7. Once fairly cool, add the Parmesan to the mixture and stir to combine.
+7. Once fairly cool, add the Parmesan cheese to the mixture, season with salt and pepper, and stir to combine.

-8. Remove Portobello mushrooms from the fridge and assemble by adding mixture from frying pan.
+8. Remove the Portobello mushrooms from the fridge and assemble by filling the mushroom caps with the vegetable mixture.

-9. Top the mushrooms with the Go Veggie Monterrey Jack cheese and garnish with a bit of fresh tarragon.
+9. Top the mushrooms with the Mexican cheese and garnish with some fresh tarragon.

-Place mushrooms on a baking sheet and cook for 25 minutes, broiling on high for the last 5.
+10. Place mushrooms on a baking sheet and cook for 15 minutes.

 Nutrition Information: